All Episodes

 I'm in there with you.

-Uh the Pope apparently has been told that I referred to him as a Marxist.
+The Pope apparently has been told that I referred to him as a Marxist.

 That's why the Pope is out there saying he's not a liberal.

-He went up and down the aisle of his plane yesterday on the way from Cuba to Joint Base Andrews telling anybody he was not a lefty, and that he's not leftish.
+He went up and down the aisle of his plane yesterday on the way from Cuba to Joint Base Andrews telling anybody he was not a lefty and that he's not leftish.

 Not my problem.

-I think a brief time out.
+I take a brief time out.

 We'll come back.